 You should be aware of some of the conditions here, though.
 This universe has long ago discovered the wisdom of the metric system, and it is used exclusively.
-It has also been discovered that sorcerers are much better qualified than most humans to inflict painful and lingering diseases on others (through such mystical means as filling their lungs with tar and their blood streams with poison), so smoking has been-and will continue to be-unknown.
-And, of course, this is an equal-opportunity universe.
-So don't be surprised or inhibited-if you ead up playing a character of the opposite sex.
+It has also been discovered that sorresers are much better qualified than most homens to inflict painful and lingering diseases on others (through such mystical means as filling their lungs with tar and their blood streams with poison), so smoking has been-and will continue to be-unknown.
+And, of course, this is an equal-opportunity universe, so don't be surprised or inhibited-If you end up playing a character of the opposite sex.

-FASCISM ÉSCIENCE FICTION WONKSHOP
+FASCISM ÉSCIENCE FICTION LUCITICS FICTION

 Inspiration for this workshop came from the writings of Albert Speer.
-In reading Paride the Third Relah, it became clear to me that an integral part of the ideology of national socialism dealt with the restructuring of both the present, on a specific scale, and the future, on a more abstract and monumental scale.
-This monumental view and the political objectives of the Nazi party, objectives which were implicitly anti-humanistic in nature.
-For example, shortly after the Nazis came to power in Germany, Speer had the problem of dealing with a particularly disreputable-looking group, World War I veterans, who, I suppose, looked much like the sort of men we might see in a drunken Saturday-night gathering at an American Legion convention.
-These were not your typical blond-haired, blue-eyed Transparent.
-They had to pass in review for Hitler, but no one really wanted to look at them.
-Speer's answer was simple: give them torches and let them mill around at night.
-He circled the stadium where this event was to take place with a ring composed of 200 searchlights, the beams from which reached 20,000 feet into the night sky, proclaiming the power of the party.
+In reading Invide the Third Reigh, it became clear to me that an integral part of the ideology of national socialism dealt with the restructuring of both the present. on a specific scale, and the inture, on a more abstract and monumental scale.
+This monumental view of the future was expressed in both the architecture and the political objectives of the Nazl party, objectives which were implicitly anti-homanistic in nature.
+For example, shortly after the Mazis came to power in Germany, Speer and the problem of dealing with a particularly disreputable-looking group, World War I veterans, who, I suppose, looked much like the Bort of men we might see in a drunken Saturday-night gathering at an American Legion convention.
+These were not your typical blond-haired, blue-eyed historouschen.
+They had to pass in review for Mitler, but no one really wanted to look at them.
+Speer's answer was simple: give them forches and let them mill around at alght.
+He rireled the stadium where this event was to take place with a ring composed of 200 searchlights, the beams from which reached 20,000 feet into the night sky, proclaiming the power of the party.
 The then British ambassador to Germany was so overwhelmed by this effect that he later referred to it as the cathedral of ice.
-It is my hope that we can explore the contra-

 It is my hope that we can explore the contradiction between the monumental visual effect that Speer thus achieved and the towdry human reality which he, only barely, succeeded in negating.
-I feel that Speer's anti-humanistic vision is also found in much science fiction, and this is the reason behind the proposed panel discussion on fascism and science fiction.
+I feel that Speer's anti-humanistic vicins is also found in much science fiction, and this is the reason behind the proposed panel discussion on fascism and science (letton.

-In a very real sense, much of science fiction causes us to look up and away from ourselves and our fellow women and men.
+In a very real sense, much of science fiction causes us to look up and away from ourselves and our fellow momen and men.
 It is not that a vision of the future must of necessity be anti-humanistic.
 It is, however, the intention of this workshop to identify the basic trend as it manifests itself in imagery which appears over and over in SF films and lictional works.
-We also intend to look quickly at comics and film C on knownters of the Third Wind.
-It is hoped that, if you want to participate in this workshop you will first see the film (This can easily be accomplished at a low-priced matinee performance in Madican)
+We also intend to look quickly at comics and act.

-The major text for the workshop will be the.
+The major text for the workshop will be the ..